fasikaWalle/react-portfolio/README.md

 ## Description

-This application is designed to show my personal information and my work to be a better candidate for work..
+This application is designed using react and sass as a tool to show my personal information and my work to be a better candidate for work..

 ## Table of Content